 Learning about animals in an interactive way

 It can be difficult to imagine what a crab looks like if you have never seen one before.
-Thanks to touch tanks, visitors can learn interesting facts about each animal and then have the opportunity to use touch to learn more.
+Thanks to touch tanks, visitors can learn interesting facts about each animal and then can use touch to learn more.
 For example, visitors can learn about how horseshoe crabs are considered living fossils, since they have been around for over 450 million years, and then can see how they are shaped like a horseshoe with their u-shaped body.

 Practice petting animals gently

 Learning how to touch things gently is a very important skill.
-This is especially true for people with vision impairment, since they rely so much on touch to get input about the world.
-While I strongly discourage using live animals as a first introduction to learning how to touch things gently, it is definitely great practice, especially since it may be an unfamiliar texture.
+This is especially true for people with vision impairment, since they rely so much on touch.
+I strongly discourage using live animals as a first introduction to learning how to touch things gently.
+However, it is definitely interesting to experience an unfamiliar texture.

 Getting to feel interesting textures

-When I first went to put my hand in a touch tank full of manta rays, I found myself wondering what it would feel like, and also questioned if I would immediately freak out over the sensation.
+When I first put my hand in a touch tank full of manta rays, I found myself wondering what it would feel like.
+I also questioned if I would immediately freak out over the sensation.
 I ended up spending hours at the manta ray tank, fascinated by their smooth and slick texture as they swam underneath my hands.
 From the sandpaper skin of sharks to the hard shell of crabs, touch tanks feature many different textures that are hard to replicate outside of nature.

 Touch tanks aren’t just designed for people with vision impairments.
-By going to a touch tank, visitors can interact with all sorts of different people and have the opportunity to practice sharing, taking turns, talking to others, and more.
+By going to a touch tank, visitors can interact with all sorts of different people and practice important social skills.
+These include sharing, taking turns, talking to others, and more.
 One of my friends who volunteered at a touch tank would frequently talk about how much all of the kids loved it, even the ones who were normally shy or reserved.

 An introduction to conservation